 New Orleans man killed trying to sell dirt bike on social media

-HARVEY (WVUE) - The body of a New Orleans man was found in Uptown Monday morning after police say he was shot and killed in Jefferson Parish.
+NEW ORLEANS (WVUE) - The body of a New Orleans man was found in Uptown New Orleans Monday morning after police say he was shot and killed in Jefferson Parish.

 Joseph Vindel, 29, was found shot to death in the 2300 block of Coliseum Street in New Orleans.

-Lopinto said the investigation began as a missing persons case in New Orleans.
+Lopinto said the investigation began as a missing person case in New Orleans.

 During the course of the transaction, the suspect shot and killed Vindel.